Yuriy Kalitvintsev: International career

 Kalitvintsev earned 22 caps for the Ukraine national team.
 He scored one goal, a very important one against the group favorites, Croatia, at Republican Stadium in Kyiv on 11 June 1995 during qualification to the Euro 1996.

 Coaching career

-Following his retirement, Kalitvintsev coached FC Zakarpattia Uzhhorod for several years.
+Following his retirement, Kalitvintsev coached Zakarpattia Uzhhorod for several years.
 He was the coach of FC Dynamo-2 Kyiv in 2006–10.
 In January 2013 Kalitvintsev was appointed the head coach of FC Volga Nizhny Novgorod returning to Nizhniy Novgorod after almost 20 years when he played for Lokomotiv Nizhniy Novgorod.

 Kalitvintsev was a coach of several junior Ukraine national football teams that played in tournaments for U-19 and U-17 players.

 Kalitvintsev was appointed as assistant of head coach Myron Markevych of Ukraine's national football team early February 2010.
 After Markevych's resignation of late August 2010 Kalitvintsev was appointed Ukraine's caretaker manager on 25 August 2010.
 On 21 April 2011, Oleh Blokhin was appointed head coach of the Ukraine national team; Kalitvintsev stayed on as Blokhin's assistant.

-Kalitvintsev was appointed manager of Russian Premier League team FC Dynamo Moscow.
+In June 2016, Kalitvintsev was appointed manager of Russian First League team Dynamo Moscow and let them to promotion back to the Russian Premier League.